 We can’t change everything in the Maine Legislature.
 Washington has a lot to say about what we can do, and many things can only be changed at the Federal level.
 But that doesn’t mean we can’t do quite a bit.
 This is where I stand on several issues and I will add to this from time to time..
-If I haven’t included your concern, please contact me at firstname.lastname@example.org, or 692-7143.
+If I haven’t included your concern, please contact me at firstname.lastname@example.org.
 I’ll be happy to discuss where I stand on matters that are important to you.

 We’re losing jobs in Maine right now, while other parts of the country are beginning to recover from the recession.
 Many of these job losses are coming from the public sector.
 I believe that government should be the employer of last resort — that job growth in the private sector is best.
 State employees are not to blame for our fiscal problems.
 They pay taxes and spend money, they contribute to our economy.
 With unemployment as high as it is now, this is not the time for hasty and ill conceived layoffs of our hard working friends and neighbors.
 We should assess employment in state government during better economic times.
 Then if it makes sense to downsize, those employees can find new work.
 Adding to the unemployment rolls isn’t fiscally responsible, it just shifts our expenses from one balance sheet to another and causes hardship on hard-working people and their families.